Taskkill/dynamic-sandbox/README.md

 it's properties specify which of outer scope variables can be accessed.
 So you can give some ordinary JavaScript functionality to your code snippets.
 If you leave it blank no outer scope variables such as `window`, `console` or `alert` would be accessible.
+If `this` property provided, snippet code will be given access to `this` properties as `this` will be default JavaScript `this context` depending on environment.

 ## context - (object)
 it's properties specify which variables should be overrode with supplied values.